vbandelier/Master_Project/README.md

 However there is a problem with a special case, called No Gain Knock-Out condition, for the FD method.
 The problem seems to be in the diffusion of the process.

-The next step is to find other methods, more efficient than these ones if possible and extends them to more complex models as Local Volatility or Stochastic Volatility models.
+The next step is to find other methods, more efficient than these ones if possible and to extend them to more complex models as Local Volatility or Stochastic Volatility models.